tilemill-project/tilemill/_posts/docs/guides/0203-01-01-adding-mapbox-geodata.md

 ![Add Project](/tilemill/assets/pages/shapefile-1.png)
 2. Enter a name for your project and click **Add**.
 You can leave the other fields alone for now.
 ![Add Project](/tilemill/assets/pages/shapefile-2.png)
 3. Click on the new project to open it.
-The project contains a default layer called `#countries` styled with some example Carto code.
+The project contains a default layer called `#countries` styled with some example CartoCSS code.
 4. Click **Add layer**.
 ![Add Layer](/tilemill/assets/pages/csv-4.png)
 5. Enter `cities` in the **ID** field.
 You'll use this ID to reference this layer.